seeyijie/bookreviews/readme.md

 * Run `flask run` and go to `127.0.0.1:5000/register`

 ## Automation scripts
+* `initialize.sh`:
+    * to run, do `sudo ./initialize.sh` and enter your password.
-* `initialize.sh`: this script checks if you have a database named `50043_DB` and a user named `'50043_DB'@'localhost'`.
+    * this script checks if you have a database named `50043_DB` and a user named `'50043_DB'@'localhost'`.
 If not, the script creates the database and user.
 The script will also give the user full permissions to the `50043_DB` database.
 After which, the script runs `initialize.sql` with the generated user credentials. `initialize.sql` imports the contents from `kindle_reviews.csv` into a table called `reviews` inside the `50043_DB` database.

 ## Quality of life improvements
 * [SSH Keys and Github](https://dev.to/maedahbatool/generating-a-new-ssh-key-and-adding-it-to-github-137j)